Top 13 Graphic Design Trends (2023-2025)

 The designs of the next year will be bright, feature bold gradients, use gritty textures, and rely on unusual typefaces.

-One early indicator of this emerging trend was Joe Biden’s campaign materials in 2020.
+One early indicator of this emerging trend was Joe Biden’s social media campaign materials.

 Graphics from the 2020 Biden/Harris presidential campaign, from AIGA.